krish189/Quiz/README.md

 7. Once Created Login and Enjoy Quiz.

 ### Note on Data Persistence:
 The current implementation does not use a database, so user data and scores are not stored permanently.
-Data is managed using local storage, which means that once the app is closed, the data will be lost.
+Data is managed using local storage, which means that once the browser is closed, the data will be lost.
 For persistent storage, consider integrating a database.